Why You Should Subscribe

 Insightful (Beyond just numbers, I explain the historical performance and context.)

-Each week, the streaming ratings report covers:
+Each week, the streaming ratings1 report covers:

 Where: The USA